Summary

 - acute circulatory collapse with hypotension and tachycardia

-- lassitude and generalised constitutional symptoms
+- lassitude and generalized constitutional symptoms

 - history of weight gain and increased appetite